 How to use it: ¿Qué vinos blancos tenéis?
 (What types of white wine do you have?)

 To get a glass of water at a restaurant in Spain, you have to specifically ask for it.
-But if you just ask for agua, the server will almost always bring a large bottle.
+If you just ask for agua, the server will almost always bring a large bottle.

-For just a plain old, free glass of tap water, it’s necessary to specify that you want a glass (rather than bottle) of water.
-De grifo means from the tap (to make it extra clear).
+For just a plain old, free glass of tap water, it's necessary to specify that you want a glass (vaso) of water, as opposed to a bottle.
+De grifo means from the tap, to make it extra clear.

 How to use it: ¿Nos pones dos vasos de agua de grifo?
 (Could you bring us two glasses of tap water?)